sei-entropy/warmup-w09d01-Data-Structures/data_structures.md

 Hash tables support fast insert and search:

 - O(1) average case performance
 - Deletion possible, but degrades performance
 - Not suited if ordering of elements is important
 - Many applications

 ## Sets

 ## Binary Trees
+- A binary tree is a finite set of elements that are either empty or is partitioned into three disjointsubsets.
+The first subset contains a single element called the root of the tree.
+The other twosubsets are themselves binary trees called the left and right subtrees of the original tree.
+Aleft or right subtree can be empty.
+- Each element of a binary tree is called a node of the tree.
+The following figure shows a binarytree with 9 nodes where A is the root.
 ## Tries

 ## Balancing Binary Trees (AVL Tree)